minetest/minetest/doc/lua_api.md

      * See also: `leveldiff` in [Tool Capabilities]
 * `slippery`: Players and items will slide on the node.
   Slipperiness rises steadily with `slippery` value, starting at 1.
+* `destroy_falling_node`: If a falling node wants to create a node inside of this node, destroy the falling node instead of displacing the existing node.

 ### Tool-only groups